dev-academy-programme/orientation---Archived/empathy/README.md

 Throughout the course, you will learn a lot from the other members of your cohort.
 Engineering empathy will really help unlock these learnings.
 If you want to get a head start, meet up with the other lovely people in your cohort during Phase 0 to discuss and explore.
 They will be able to teach you things, if you're open to it.
 You'll be able to share your hard-won skills with them, which will crystalise your knowledge further, and identify any gaps to be filled.

-Connecting takes some time and energy.
+Connecting with others takes some time and energy.
 It may sometimes feel like a diversion from achieving your technical goals.
 There is an African proverb:

 > "If you want to go fast, go alone.
 If you want to go far, go together"